 Financial Planning and Projections

-Financial planning is a critical aspect of your mental health private practice business plan.
+Financial planning is a critical aspect of your mental health clinic business plan.
 Start by outlining your startup costs, which may include office space, equipment, licensing fees, and insurance.
 Estimate your operating expenses, including rent, utilities, staff salaries, and marketing costs.
 Having a detailed understanding of your financial obligations will help you set realistic revenue goals and pricing strategies.

 Any questions?
 Get in Touch!